a2stuff/a2d/docs/HIG.md

 ## Text Input Boxes

 * Height is 11 pixels.
+* Border is 1x1 pixels thick, drawn with solid pen black pen (not XOR).
 * Text baseline is 5x10 pixels from top left corner of rect.

 ## Keyboard